Traveling Nepal in the Monsoon Season means taking care

 There’s still lots to do in Nepal that’s fun and exciting but you should be aware of the extra things that happen when the seasonal rains come.

-It also means there’s an element of danger too.
+There’s an element of danger too.
 Landslides and mudslides are regular occurrences in Nepal during the monsoon season.
 While generally tourists are safe it’s important to know how to take care and what to avoid.

 When is monsoon season in Nepal?